Skip to main content

 • Collects class instance sizes and field descriptors

-• Creates graph nodes for every instance, array, class, and GC root
+• Creates nodes for every instance, array, class, and GC root in a flat packed node array

 • For each instance: reads field data using class field descriptors, extracts object references as edges